-Jack W. Partridge serves as a Director of SGRP and has done so since January 29, 2001.
+JACK W. PARTRIDGE serves as a Director of SGRP and has done so since January 29, 2001.
 He has served as the Chairman of the Compensation Committee of SGRP since May 9, 2003.
 Mr. Partridge is President of Jack W. Partridge & Associates.
 He previously served as Vice Chairman of the Board of The Grand Union Company from 1998 to 2000.
 Mr. Partridge's service with Grand Union followed a distinguished 23-year career with The Kroger Company, where he served as Group Vice President, Corporate Affairs, and as a member of the Senior Executive Committee, as well as various other executive positions.
-Mr. Partridge has been a leader in industry and community affairs for over two decades.
+Mr. Partridge has been a leader in industry and community affairs for three decades.
 He has served as Chairman of the Food Marketing Institute's Government Relations Committee, the Food and Agriculture Policy Task Force, and as Chairman of the Board of The Ohio Retail Association.
-He has also served as Vice Chairman of the Cincinnati Museum Center and a member of the boards of the United Way of Cincinnati, the Childhood Trust, Second Harvest and the Urban League.

-Jerry B. Gilbert serves as a Director of SGRP and has done so since June 4, 2001.
+He currently serves as a member of the board of Checkpoint Systems, Inc. JERRY B. GILBERT serves as a Director of SGRP and has done so since June 4, 2001.
 Mr. Gilbert served as Vice President of Customer Relations for Johnson & Johnson's Consumer and Personal Care Group of Companies from 1989 to 1997.
 Mr. Gilbert joined Johnson & Johnson in 1958 and from 1958 to 1989 held various executive positions.
 Mr. Gilbert also served on the Advisory Boards of the Food Marketing Institute, the National Association of Chain Drug Stores and the General Merchandise Distributors Council (GMDC) where he was elected the first President of the GMDC Educational Foundation.
 He was honored with lifetime achievement awards from GMDC, Chain Drug Review, Drug Store News and the Food Marketing Institute.
 He is the recipient of the prestigious National Association of Chain Drug Stores (NACDS) Begley Award, as well as the National Wholesale Druggists Association (NWDA) Tim Barry Award.
 In June 1997, Mr. Gilbert received an Honorary Doctor of Letters Degree from Long Island University.

-Lorrence T. Kellar serves as a Director and the Chairman of the Audit Committee of SGRP and has done so since April 2, 2003.
+LORRENCE T. KELLAR serves as a Director and the Chairman of the Audit Committee of SGRP and has done so since April 2, 2003.
 Mr. Kellar had a 31-year career with The Kroger Co., where he served in various financial capacities, including Group Vice President for real estate and finance, and earlier, as Corporate Treasurer.
 He was responsible for all of Kroger's real estate activities, as well as facility engineering, which coordinated all store openings and remodels.
-Mr. Kellar subsequently served as Vice President, real estate, for K-Mart.
-He currently is Vice President of Continental Properties Company, Inc. Mr. Kellar also serves on the boards of Frisch's Restaurants and

-Multi-Color Corporation and is a trustee of the Acadia Realty Trust.
+Mr. Kellar subsequently served as Vice President, real estate, for Kmart.
+He currently is Vice President of Continental Properties Company, Inc. Mr. Kellar also serves on the boards of Frisch's Restaurants and Multi-Color Corporation and is a trustee of the Acadia Realty Trust.
 He also is a major patron of the arts and has served as Chairman of the Board of the Cincinnati Ballet.

 The Board meets regularly to receive and discuss operating and financial reports presented by management of SGRP and its advisors.
-During the year ended December 31, 2003, the Board held four meetings in person and took various actions by written consent.
+During the year ended December 31, 2004, the Board held four meetings in person, one meeting by telephone and took various actions by written consent.
 Each Director attended all meetings of the Board in person.